theuerc/Website/generators/ide/jb-product.md

 When installed, **a backend plugin only applies to the currently running Gitpod workspace** and is not associated with a user.
 However, a plugin can be [preconfigured for all users of a repository](#preconfigure-for-repository) so that the plugin is enabled with every workspace start.

-It is not currently possible to install a backend plugin that applies to all workspaces of a Gitpod user or team.
+It is not currently possible to install a backend plugin that applies to all workspaces of a Gitpod user or organization.

 #### Install for your current workspace